Houston Dynamo FC vs. LAFC: Full Match Highlights

 • Discuss this story on the Major League Soccer message board...

-- CF Montréal Fall, 2-1, to Columbus Crew - Club de Foot Montreal
+- Sporting KC Earns 2-0 Win Over St. Louis - Sporting Kansas City

+- 'Caps off to a Record Start as They Stay Atop MLS Standings - Vancouver Whitecaps FC

-- Chicago Fire FC Drops 2-1 Road Match at New York Red Bulls - Chicago Fire FC
+- Sounders FC Drops 3-0 Road Result at San Diego FC - Seattle Sounders FC

-- FC Dallas Battle Atlanta United FC to a 1-1 Draw - FC Dallas

-- LA Galaxy Fall 2-0 to Real Salt Lake at America First Field on Saturday Afternoon - LA Galaxy

-- Houston Dynamo FC Sign Goalkeeper Pedro Cruz to Short-Term Loan - Houston Dynamo FC
+- Houston Dynamo FC Defeat LAFC 1-0 at Shell Energy Stadium - Houston Dynamo FC

-- Wilfried Zaha ignites comeback as Idan Toklomati scores his first MLS goal - Charlotte FC

-- Nashville Soccer Club Falls 2-1 at Charlotte FC - Nashville SC
+- LAFC Falls 1-0 on the Road to Houston Dynamo - Los Angeles FC

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.